 The work is gritty, not glamorous, more Colombo than Hawaii Five-0.
-Here’s the overview of a dossier I delivered after spending a few days reading hundreds of one-off articles:
+Here’s the overview of a report I delivered after spending a few days reading hundreds of one-off articles:

 It is common for young moderns to claim they have thousands of friends.
 My interweb searches tell me the record is 8,942 or possibly 5,000 or maybe 16,000.
 You don’t have to be a scientist to know that such extreme values are probably hogwash.

 Social media sources tell us the average person has 338 friends.
 Seem like a lot?
 Actually, it is too many, because most scientists agree humans can’t manage one-on-one relationships with more than 100 or 200 people.
 Our brains are incapable of making meaningful connections beyond that, so when we take on new friends, out go old ones.
 Think of all the people who were once friends of yours but have faded away.
 Sociologists and psychologists say most of us have only a dozen or two actual friends, numbers which seem more real, don’t they?

 I set aside the numbers mishmash for the time being and began looking into the stretchable nature of how people go about defining “friends.”